 Copyright © 2006 by Scott Crawford,

-The game balances strategy and chance, and almost anything that happens in a real football game can happen in Card Bowl, including blocks, runs, passes, sacks, fakes, fumbles, interceptions, punts, field goals, penalties, etc.
+The game balances strategy and chance, and almost anything that happens in a real football game can happen in Card Bowl, including kickoffs, runs, passes, sacks, fumbles, interceptions, punts, field goals, etc.

 The game tries to replicate real football plays.
 Though the rules may seem complex at first, this is because the game of football is complex.
 The game follows a basic pattern, though, and the rules make sense in terms of the rules of football, replicating real plays and allowing many different aspects of the game to manifest.